orubel/Beapi-Plugin-Profile/README.md

 Yopu can then build local projects like so:

 ```
-grails create-app <name of your app> --profile beapi
+grails create-app <name of your app> --profile beapi-profile
 ```

 This builds all necessary dependencies into your application.
 The only thing left is to follows direction for [configuration](http://orubel.github.io/Beapi-API-Framework/).